Italy president snubs German candidate over clown gaffe

 Italian media said Napolitano, who now faces the difficult task of trying to appoint a coalition government, had expressed concern about “populism” after the election during a private meeting in Germany.
 These reports could not be confirmed.

-“Peer Steinbrueck explained to me on the phone that he didn’t want to cause offense.
-But from my point of view a meeting was no longer possible in view of the remarks that he made,” Napolitano said according to an advance copy of an article due to appear in mass-circulation German daily Bild on Thursday.

-The German candidate’s spokesman said Steinbrueck had called the president on Wednesday to “clarify” his remarks and added that the two men had a “friendly” conversation.
+The German candidate’s spokesman said Napolitano cancelled “because of Steinbrueck’s remarks on Tuesday”.
+Steinbrueck had called the president on Wednesday to “clarify” his remarks, he said, adding that the two men had a “friendly” conversation.

 Steinbrueck later told a news conference he understood Napolitano’s need as head of state to remain neutral and above party political mud-slinging.